Can Sleeprate help me?

-- Smartwatches (Apple Watch, Android Wear, and certain Samsung devices) provide movement-accelerometer data allowing Sleeprate proprietary and validated sleep analysis to perform sleep and wake differentiation, and provide falling asleep time, sleep efficiency and waketime at night.
+- Apple Watch provides movement-accelerometer data allowing Sleeprate proprietary and validated sleep analysis to perform sleep and wake differentiation, and offer information on falling asleep time, sleep efficiency, and time spent awake at night.

-- Smartwatches and wrist-worn devices (Garmin and Fitbit soon) – provide instantaneous heart rate and movement data to allow the same detailed sleep analysis as with the fitness chest belts.
+- Garmin’s smartwatches and wrist-worn devices – provide instantaneous heart rate and movement data to allow the same detailed sleep analysis as with the fitness chest belts.

 - Contactless devices (EarlySense currently): Based on the instantaneous heart rate and movement data obtained from contactless devices via BLE, Sleeprate provides heart rate data during the night, sleep stages, and falling asleep time as well as stress levels during the night.

-- Sleeprate also works without a wearable device, and uses in-app reported data regarding sleep to get important information regarding subjective sleep duration and quality, along with sleep-related concerns and habits.
-Thus users who do not own a wearable device, or are not always able to track their nights with their wearables, can nevertheless enjoy the benefits of a sleep improvement program.
+- Sleeprate also works without a wearable device.
+The in-app reported data regarding sleep and daytime feelings and behaviors are essential for the evaluation of sleep deficiencies and providing adequate guidance to improve sleep.
+Thus, users who do not own a wearable device, or are not always able to track their nights with their wearables, are able to enjoy the benefits of a sleep improvement program that works.

-All the accumulated sleep data, including reported, subjective and measured sleep metrics are analyzed to provide the users with an understanding of their sleep difficulties and sleep-related habits that may interfere with their sleep.
-This is the first step in engaging people with a personally-tailored sleep improvement program based on the state-of-the-art approach to sleep and sleep problems: CBT-I.
+All the accumulated sleep data, the reported, the subjective, and the measured and calculated sleep metrics are analyzed to provide the users with an understanding of their sleep difficulties and of sleep-related habits that may interfere with their sleep.
+This is the first step in engaging people with a personally-tailored sleep improvement program based on the state-of-the-art approach to sleep problems: CBT-I

 What type of payment methods can I use?